 Vikings, Swedish history, local food, and culture.
-These are just some of the highlights that Christian, Whitman College, looks forward to exploring during his upcoming semester abroad in Stockholm.
+These are some of the highlights that Christian, Whitman College, was mostly looking forward to exploring during his semester abroad in Stockholm.
 While planning to study abroad can be challenging in these times, looking ahead and thinking about the future can also be a good way to stay in a positive mindset.

-We asked Christian about his motivations and expectations for studying abroad this spring, and how he is preparing for his semester in Stockholm.
+Before he left for Sweden, we asked Christian about his motivations and expectations for studying abroad in spring ’21, and how he was preparing for his semester in Stockholm.

 DIS: Hi Christian, tell us a bit about yourself.